June 10, 2022

-As The Teenage Mutant Ninja Turtles dominated the market in the 1990s, leading toy brands would do anything to conjure up the next big “crime-fighting hit,” complete with plucky human protagonists, cool heros, obscure villains, vehicles, playsets – whatever it took.
+As Teenage Mutant Ninja Turtles dominated the market in the 1990s, leading toy brands would do anything to conjure up the next big “crime-fighting hit,” complete with plucky human protagonists, cool heros, obscure villains, vehicles, playsets – whatever it took.
 This futile quest to compete with TMNT gave us some now-forgotten figures like DIC Entertainment’s Mummies Alive!

 This toy line had at it all from an evil wizard, a reborn child Pharoah, embalmed warriors, slithering demons, sinister sorcery, and hero mummies trying to save the earth – all happening in ’90s-era San Francisco.
 I mean, really, what could go wrong?
 Well, unfortunately, Mummies Alive! didn’t quite live up to the Ninja Turtle hype.
 They also had a TV show, but no one could touch those pizza-loving, crime-fighting reptiles.